confluentinc/ksql/design-proposals/klip-10-suppress.md

 And behaves in the following ways:
 - If `CHANGES` is specified, then all intermediate changes will be materialized
 - If `FINAL` is specified, then output will be emitted only when the aggregation window has closed
-    - the `AFTER` clause allows the user to specify the grace period as part of the syntax

 Since the default grace period in Kafka Streams is 24 hours, the default `EMIT FINAL` behavior will only omit data 24 hours after the query starts.
 Since this is unlikely to be good user experience,